bloxstreet/support/guides/training-guide.md

 **Trainer:** *Please follow me to the purple ranking line so you can be ranked.
 Congratulations on passing!*

 **Trainer:** *Stay online until the ranker dismisses you and says that you have been ranked.
 It has been a pleasure training you!*

+**Trainers should leave the Training Center after taking their LRs to a purple ranking line.
+Trainers should not wait until after their LRs have been ranked.
+However, if a photo will be taking place, trainers should not leave and instead head to the lobby.**

 ## Training Conclusion